 So, literally pick up a weight and lift it.

-Specifically, choose a weight that you know will be a little too light and easy for you and then lift it for your desired amount of reps (and use perfect form, obviously).
+Specifically, choose a weight that you know will be a little too light and easy for you and then lift it for your desired amount of reps (and use proper form, obviously).